Mobile donating

-Mobile donating refers to donating (to an organization) using a mobile device.
-Mobile donating is primarily done through an SMS or a phone call.
+Mobile donating refers to donating (to an organization) using a mobile device, primarily via an SMS or a phone call.

 Mobile donating process

 Premium SMS donations: Text messaging, or SMS, is the primary means of mobile donating.
 Mobile phone users can make donations by texting a keyword to a specific SMS short code.
 Keywords are determined by the fundraising organization, and usually pertain to the organization's cause or purpose.
-Donation amounts are predetermined, commonly at $5 or $10, and users often have a limit of how many micro-donations they can send via sms to a single campaign in one month.
+Donation amounts are predetermined, commonly at $5 or $10, and users often have a limit of how many micro-donations they can send via SMS to a single campaign in one month.
 After donating, users receive a confirmation text message and the donation amount is added to their monthly phone bill.
 Donations can take up to 90 days to be processed.

-WAP donations: Mobile donating can also occur through a mobile WAP website.
+WAP donations: Mobile donating can also take place through a mobile WAP website.
 Cell phone users can access WAP donation pages by sending a specific text message to a designated keyword and receiving a link to the page in response, or by navigating to the page from a referring site.
 Upon reaching the WAP donation page, users are prompted to enter their cell phone numbers.
 Donations are confirmed with a text message sent to the donor's mobile phone, and the donation is added to the donor's monthly phone bill.

 Mobile fundraising campaigns

-In the 2008 Text 2HELP campaign, the American Red Cross, in collaboration with the Wireless Foundation, has raised over US$190,000 through 38,091 text messages to provide relief for victims of natural disasters like Hurricane Gustav and Hurricane Ike.
-In South Africa, Nelson Mandela's charity raised $85,000 USD in July 2008 with the cooperation of Zain, a South African mobile operator, using Mandela's 90th birthday as the 'call to give'; well-wishers from around the world could text in a birthday wish and make a donation at the same time.
+In the 2008 Text 2HELP campaign, the American Red Cross, in collaboration with the Wireless Foundation, raised over US$190,000 through 38,091 text messages to provide relief for victims of natural disasters such as Hurricane Gustav and Hurricane Ike.
+In South Africa, Nelson Mandela's charity raised $85,000 USD in July 2008 with the cooperation of Zain, a South African mobile operator, using Mandela's 90th birthday as the 'call to give'; donors from around the world could send a birthday wish and make a donation at the same time.

-The hitherto most successful mobile donating campaign has been organized in support of the relief efforts for the 2010 Haiti earthquake.
-The American Red Cross has raised over $32 million within one month after the disaster, and has demonstrated the unprecedented potential for small text-message donations.
+In support of relief efforts for the 2010 Haiti earthquake, the American Red Cross raised over $32 million within one month after the disaster via SMS donations.